Udayraj123/VehicleInfoOCR/Rough.md

 // > Add some js to crop view instead of scraping vehicle details?! <- more versatile ^^> This is actually better for demo - should look like google assistant

+//**No need to reload captcha on pause preview now.
+(THINK! : the website does it!)**

+//Blurkit/Blurry- Nope, Renderscript adds 2MB and isn't that good

 Fix some bugs
-	**No need to reload captcha on pause preview now.
-(THINK! : the website does it!)**
+	//> Proper threaded listeners for majorText update
+	//> Proper threaded listeners for captcha handling ^Is buggy at times to fill
+	// > ^THREAD IT! : Convert those listeners into async tasks (As app hangs on slow internet; But webview loadUrl is already async ?!)
+	> A listener for page update?!
 	> Should read captcha again on fail
-		>THEN reread only on captcha-fail!
-	> Proper threaded listeners for captcha handling
-		^Is buggy at times to fill

-TRY THE THROTTLING BEFORE UPDATES
-	> Thread.sleep() / handler.postDelayed()
-	> OCR - frame throttle with a probability
-	> In app size : put some jars and resources
-	^^ Find a guide online?!
-	> Bubble pop focus
-	>Zooming

-In fruit ninja menu :
+// Nope, Bubble overlay is better : In fruit ninja menu :
 	Swipe to select area
+	search button hides the swiping gui

-	Use long press/double tap to copy block search button hides the swiping gui
+Bubble overlay: Use long press/double tap to copy block

+private final Object processorLock = new Object();
+// @GuardedBy("processorLock")
+public TextRecognitionProcessor frameProcessor;

 Turbo mode - like QR scanner (GET MORE CLARIFICATIONS)
 	> Min Area constraint, more constraints?!